Prince Fielder

-Childhood
+Early life

 Fielder was initially right-handed, but at a very young age was converted to being a left-handed hitter by his father, baseball player Cecil Fielder.
 Fielder was a fixture around his father's teams' clubhouses growing up.
 He appeared with his father on MTV Rock N' Jock Softball.
 When his father played for Detroit, Prince would sometimes come along for batting practice.
 Fielder hit a home run off Tigers third base coach Terry Francona into the upper deck of Tiger Stadium as a 12-year-old in 1996.

 Fielder attended Saint Edward's School in Vero Beach, Florida, for two years, where he played junior varsity baseball.
 Fielder spent his first three years of high school playing at Florida Air Academy in Melbourne, Florida.
 He then transferred to Eau Gallie High School, located in the Eau Gallie neighborhood of Melbourne, to play baseball there his senior year (2002).
 He hit .524 with 13 doubles, 10 home runs, 41 RBIs, and 47 runs in his senior year.
 He was named by Florida Today as the All-Space Coast Player of the Year in 2002.
 Fielder committed to play college baseball for Arizona State.

 Professional career

-Minor league baseball
+Draft and minor leagues

 The Milwaukee Brewers drafted Fielder in the first round, with the seventh overall selection, of the 2002 Major League Baseball draft.
 He signed with the Brewers and began his professional career in minor league baseball with the Ogden Raptors of the Rookie-level Pioneer League.
 In his first professional game, he hit a grand slam in the bottom of the 9th inning to tie it up.
 Ogden would go on to win in the 10th inning.
-He was promoted to the Beloit Snappers of the Class A Midwest League that season.
-Fielder spent the 2003 season with Beloit and was promoted to the Huntsville Stars of the Class AA Southern League for the 2004 season.
+He was promoted to the Beloit Snappers of the Single–A Midwest League that season.
+Fielder spent the 2003 season with Beloit and was promoted to the Huntsville Stars of the Double–A Southern League for the 2004 season.

-Fielder began the 2005 season with the Nashville Sounds of the Class AAA Pacific Coast League.
+Fielder began the 2005 season with the Nashville Sounds of the Triple–A Pacific Coast League.

 Milwaukee Brewers (2005–2011)

 2005

 Fielder earned his first call-up to Major League Baseball on June 13, 2005.
 He served as the designated hitter for the Brewers during interleague play.
+On June 15, 2005, he collected his first major league hit, a double, off Hideo Nomo, and drove in his first big league run with his second hit of the night at Tampa Bay.
+Prince also hit his first home run on June 25, 2005.

-With Lyle Overbay serving as the Brewers' regular first baseman, Fielder was sent back down to the Sounds after the end of interleague play.
+However, with Lyle Overbay serving as the Brewers' regular first baseman, Fielder was sent back down to the Sounds shortly after the end of interleague play.
 Fielder was again called up to the Majors on August 17, 2005, and went on to finish the season with the Brewers, where he was used as a pinch-hitter.
 He was the sixth-youngest player in the league.

-On June 15, 2005, he collected his first major league hit, a double, off Hideo Nomo, and drove in his first big league run with his second hit of the night at Tampa Bay.
-Prince also hit his first home run on June 25, 2005.